 Spacing allows you to customize the space between series columns to give data more clarity.
 Increased spacing between columns will in turn reduce the width of a column.
 Support is also provided to control the spacing among series in 3D mode.
 Series spacing is set as a percentage value of the z-axis depth of a column.

 Chart supports the display of multiple pie charts in one chart area for easier presentation and analysis of chart data.

-Chart has an automatic range scaling engine that computes the best possible range for a given set of values.
+Chart has an automatic range-scaling engine that computes the best possible range for a given set of values.
 Automatic range calculations are also configurable.
 Automatic ranges are also calculated for date values.
-The range intervals are calculated to be in increments of easily understandable date segments, such as weeks, months, years, etc.
+The range intervals are calculated to be in increments of easily understandable date segments, such as weeks, months, or years.

 Chart supports a combination of both stacking and side-by-side chart axes layouts when multiple axes are used.
 Multiple axes allow for greater control and flexibility when dealing with large amounts of data.
 The multiple axes layout feature is illustrated in the accompanying image.

 You can customize the appearance of axis labels by specifying the size, color, and font of the labels in a chart.

 Axis labels can also be rotated to any angle.
 This is convenient when axis labels are long enough to interfere with other labels.
 In fact, chart is smart enough to automatically rotate axis labels to avoid overlap.